f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 Access the VDI with a client on the internal network.
 The workstation will be preconfigured to initiate the connection through a specific connection server.
-Security servers are not used by internal VDI users
+UAG servers are not used by internal VDI users

 .. figure:: /_static/class1/image5.png
    :scale: 50 %